 The event is targeted at schools in the York, North Yorkshire and East Yorkshire areas, and particularly aims to attract Widening Participation cohorts from schools.

-Key Stage 3 and 4 school students, primarily from Widening Participation cohorts
+Key Stage 3 and 4 school students (aged 13-15), primarily from Widening Participation cohorts

 We are looking for hands-on science, or science-related, activities that will challenge and inspire Key Stage 3 and 4 school students.
-Each activity should last for no more than 40-minutes and should be repeated five times throughout the day.
+Each activity should last for 50 minutes and should be repeated four times throughout the day.
 Each group comprises about 15 school students.

 'I liked the way we were treated in a mature way and I enjoyed the activities'